akka/akka/akka-docs/src/main/paradox/persistence-query.md

 @@@

-In the example below we query all events which have been tagged (we assume this was performed by the write-side using an
+In the example below we query all events which have been tagged (we assume this was performed by the write-side using
+@ref:[tagging of events](typed/persistence.md#tagging) or @ref:[Event Adapters](persistence.md#event-adapters), or
-@ref:[EventAdapter](persistence.md#event-adapters), or that the journal is smart enough that it can figure out what we mean by this tag - for example if the journal stored the events as json it may try to find those with the field `tag` set to this value etc.).
+that the journal is smart enough that it can figure out what we mean by this tag - for example if the journal stored the events as json it may try to find those with the field `tag` set to this value etc.).

 Scala